Trousdale deputies arrest Portland man after high-speed chase

-Trousdale County deputies arrested a Portland man on Friday after a high-speed chase and charged him with a number of offenses, including evading arrest and drug possession.
+Trousdale County deputies recently arrested a Portland man after a high-speed chase and charged him with a number of offenses, including evading arrest and drug possession.

 Deputies initiated the Aug.
 7 pursuit after the truck reportedly ran a stop sign at the intersection of Cedar Bluff Road and Lebanon Pike.